Research Area: Cell growth control in health and age-related disease

 Cell growth is a crucial and tightly regulated process.
-Cells uptake nutrients from their environment (such as amino acids, sugars, and lipids) and use them to synthesize various macromolecules, which they incorporate to increase their mass and grow.
+Cells take up nutrients from their environment (such as amino acids, sugars, and lipids) and use them to synthesize various macromolecules, which they incorporate to increase their mass and grow.
 As growth is very energy consuming, cells have developed mechanisms to sense environmental conditions and to adjust their metabolism accordingly, so that they only grow when conditions are optimal.
-These mechanisms are of great importance, as dysregulation of growth often leads to life-threatening disorders, such as cancer and other agerelateddiseases.
+These mechanisms are of great importance, as dysregulation of growth often leads to life-threatening disorders, such as cancer and other age-related diseases.

 Multiple projects are available in the lab for the prospective PhD students, for most of which we already have intriguing preliminary results.
 Our philosophy is that each person should have a tailored project based on his/her technical skills and research background, so that he/she is maximally efficient.
 Although it does not cover the full array of research taking place in our lab, an indicative list is hereby provided:

-We make use of established human, mouse and Drosophila cell lines, to identify evolutionarily conserved processes and to address multiple fundamental questions.
-Our group also implements patientderived cell lines to study the disease relevance of our findings.
-In order to investigate how our genes of interest affect organismal physiology, behaviour, health and ageing, we often transfer our findings to the mouse model, using wild-type of knock-out animals.
+We utilize established human, mouse and Drosophila cell lines, to identify evolutionarily conserved processes and to address multiple fundamental questions.
+Our group also implements patient-derived cell lines to study the disease relevance of our findings.
+Wherever necessary, we use advanced CRISPR-based gene-editing techniques to generate custom-made knock-out/transgenic cell lines.
+In order to investigate how our genes of interest affect organismal physiology, behavior, health, and ageing, we often transfer our findings to the mouse model, using wild-type or knock-out animals.

 The applicant is required to hold a master’s degree/diploma in biology, biochemistry or a related field, and to have strong written and oral communication skills.
 The working language of the lab is English; knowledge of the German language is not necessary.
 Experience in one or more of the following methodologies: cell culture, confocal microscopy, protein (western blotting, immunoprecipitation) and RNA analysis (RT-qPCR), mass-spectrometry, or previous work with mouse models is an advantage.